LinwoodDev/Setonix/README.md

 ## Contributing

-We are happy to see that you are interested in contributing to Butterfly.
+We are happy to see that you are interested in contributing to Quokka.
 To get started, visit [the contributing guide](CONTRIBUTING.md).

 ## License